-The Putting Arc Trainer — Golfers have debated how to make a proper putting stroke since the game of golf was invented.
+The Putting Arc Trainer — Golfers have debated how to make a proper putting stroke since the invention of golf.
 Should the putter travel straight back and through or on a slight arc?

-Some die-hards believe the putting stroke should travel on a straight line with the club face being square to the target at all times.
-This path can be particularly difficult on long putts when your arms, shoulders and body tend to want to rotate.
+Some diehards believe the putting stroke should travel on a straight line, with the clubface always being square to the target.
+This straight path can be difficult on long putts when your arms, shoulders, and body want to rotate.

-Others argue that, just like the longer golf strokes, the path of the putter should move on an arc.
-The path should come inside on the way back, square at impact and back to the inside after contact with the ball.
+Others argue that the putter’s path should move on an arc just like the longer golf strokes.
+The swing path should come inside on the backswing, square at impact, and return to the inside after contact with the ball.
 The challenge to this swing path is getting the putter face consistently square at impact.

-In 2003 a company called The Putting Arc introduced the first model of its arc training aid bringing science into the long standing debate and declaring the arc-type path the winner!
+In 2003, a company called The Putting Arc introduced its first arc training aid model, bringing science into the long-standing debate and declaring the arc-type path the winner!

 At introduction, The Putting Arc company claimed that their new technology combined “2,200-year-old mathematical theory …with space-age computer design and CNC manufacturing to produce The Putting Arc”.
-The Putting Arc company’s advertising material reminds me of the ads I used to see in the back of Boy’s Life magazine when I was a kid.
+The Putting Arc company’s advertising material reminds me of the ads I saw in the back of Boy’s Life magazine as a kid.
 A little golly-gosh cheesy.